 Liberty Mutual’s digital workplace strategy aligns with our company-wide focus on continuously improving and innovating.
 By investing in new and emerging technologies to automate internal business processes and improve employees’ lives we created a digital work environment where employees’ technical interactions at work are as personalized and intuitive as in their everyday lives.

-The goal of our digital workplace is to deliver an exceptional experience for our employees that will simplify their day and help them become more productive, engaged and collaborative while also empowering them to focus on high value work.
+The digital workplace delivers an exceptional experience for our employees that simplify their days and help them become more productive, engaged and collaborative while empowering employees to focus on high value.

 The judges told us

 “We were especially impressed with their strategic approach, with a clear focus on simplifying employees lives and impressive features, including a personalized Digital Assistant, a Chatbot for IT help, and a mobile app for anywhere access.”

 One of the judges even said “the impressive features were all about bang for the buck and less about gee-whizz sizzle”.